plone/documentation/docs/i18n-l10n/language-negotiation.md

 For example, if 'en' and 'es' are enabled, Plone will create www.domain.com/en and www.domain.com/es, and Plone will assume that all the content below 'en' is in English and all content below 'es' is in Spanish, so it will rely on that assumption to present the user interface in those languages when the user is browsing those parts of the site.

-As we will see in the (translating-content-label)= section, Plone will set a special view for the Plone root object called `@@language-switcher` whose implementation lies on `plone.app.multilngual.browser.switcher.LanguageSwitcher`.
+As we will see in the (translating-content-label)= section, Plone will set a special view for the Plone root object called `@@language-switcher` whose implementation lies on `plone.app.multilingual.browser.switcher.LanguageSwitcher`.
 This language switcher will only rely on the user preferred language to decide where to send the user when she visits the root of the site.

 If an integrator wants to modify this behavior to always send a user to a given language, or wants to negotiate the language selection in some other way (using the domain, a cookie, or some other techniques), she will have to override that `@@language-swicher` view, or will have to write her own view and set it as the `default view method` in the `Plone Site` object configuration in `www.domain.com/portal_types/Plone Site/manage_workspace`